B.C. health officials provide update on COVID-19 | CBC News

 B.C. health officials provide update on COVID-19

-Health officials will provide an update this afternoon on the COVID-19 situation in B.C.
+British Columbia health officials will provide the latest information on COVID-19 during a news conference today.
+CBC will carry it here live.

-Health Minister Adrian Dix and Provincial Health Officer Dr. Bonnie Henry are set to speak at 3 p.m.
-PT.
+Health Minister Adrian Dix and Provincial Health Officer Bonnie Henry are scheduled to brief media and the public at 1:30 p.m.

+The presentation comes in the wake of a sobering Monday statistic showing that the number of people in hospital with COVID-19 in B.C. has surpassed 1,000 for the first time.

 Comments